A-Raja-Rajendran/A-Raja-Rajendran.github.io/README.md

 # PsychicPepe
 A game made using html, css and javascript.

-##about:
+## About:
 This webpage asks the user to select a number between 1 to 99.
 Each number corresponds to a symbol.
-The user then has to perform a small calculation and remember the symbol assigned to the number which the calculation resulted in. on clicking 'click here', a popup appears which will show the exact symbol which the user has in mind.
+The user then has to perform a small calculation and remember the symbol assigned to the number which the calculation resulted in.
+On clicking 'click here', a popup appears which will show the exact symbol which the user has in mind.

-##symbols:
+## Symbols:
 A total of 20 symbols have been used which is assigned to the numbers randomly whenever the user refreshes. symbols are a combination of normal ASCII characters (not alphanumeric) which is supported by every browser.

-##working:
+## Working:
 Based on a very basic math principle.